geoserver/geoserver/doc/en/user/source/security/webadmin/ugr.rst

 Add new JDBC user/group service
 -------------------------------

-To add a new XML user/group service, click the :guilabel:`Add new` link, and then the :guilabel:`JDBC` option at the top of the following form.
+To add a new JDBC user/group service, click the :guilabel:`Add new` link, and then the :guilabel:`JDBC` option at the top of the following form.
 The following figure shows the configuration options for a JDBC user/group service.

 .. figure:: images/ugr_ugjdbcsettings.png
    :align: center